-An “eat-all greens” variety.
+An “eat-all greens” variety!

 What are “eat-all greens”?
-This term was coined by seed breeder and author Carol Deppe to describe a fast growing, nutritious, and productive leafy green.
+This is a term coined by seed breeder and author Carol Deppe to describe a fast growing, nutritious and productive leafy green.
 Dwarf Essex ticks off all of these boxes.
-See our description of Groninger Blue Kale for another “eat-all greens”.
 In her book, “The Tao of Vegetable Gardening,” Carol describes the benefits of growing “eat-all greens”:

 “I believe the eat-all style of growing greens and the eat-all varieties will be a game-changer for all gardeners, but especially for those with small gardens.
 In addition, the high nutrient content of the eat-all greens crops as well as the very high yield makes them an ideal choice for growing in community or public gardens or in “food deserts” where greens are especially needed and are unavailable.
 And because of the very low amounts of labor for harvesting big batches at once and the minimal labor in the kitchen, the eat-all greens are also ideal for freezing.
 And it turns out that most also make good dried greens for use either in soups and stews or as herbal teas.
 Many who have very tiny gardens or short growing seasons may now be able to produce a year-round supply of greens for their families when they have never before been able to even imagine doing so.”